open-traffic-generator/docs/README.md

       - ManagementIp in keysight-testbed/ansible/files/snappi_sonic_devices.csv
       - DUT ansible password in keysight-testbed/ansible/group-vars/snappi-sonic/secrets.yml
-* Run the script dev-env.sh from the directory /var/johnar/docs/keysight-testbed, running this script replaces the testbed files with keysight ixNetwork testbed
+* Run the script dev-env.sh from the directory /var/johnar/docs/keysight-testbed, running this script update the testbed files needed for the test to run with Keysight ixNetwork
   * cd /var/johnar/docs/keysight-testbed
   * sh ./dev-env.sh
 * Run the test